whyjz/GLAFT/README.md

-# Glacier feature tracking test: `gftt`
+# GLAcier Feature Tracking testkit: `glaft`

-Python module for testing glacier feature-tracking performance.
-Use GPS and satellite data from Kaskawulsh glacier, Canada, as demo examples.
+Python module for testing glacier feature-tracking performance using physics-based metrics.
+Use data from Kaskawulsh glacier, Canada, as demo examples.

 ## installation